aosabook/500lines/pedometer/chapter.md

 ## What's an Accelerometer, You Ask?

-An accelerometer detects acceleration in the x, y, and z directions, relative to the device.
-The trial walks we'll examine with our program are all generated from data collected by an iPhone.
-However, our program can just as easily take data from an Android phone or any other hardware accelerometer.
-In the case of both iPhone and Android devices, the directions are indicated relative to the phone:
+An accelerometer is a piece of hardware that measures acceleration in the x, y, and z directions.
+In today's mobile world, many people carry an accelerometer with them wherever they go, as it's built into almost all smartphones on the market today.
+The x, y, and z directions are relative to the device the hardware is contained in.

 TODO: This diagram is a direct copy from Apple.
 Problem?
 (https://developer.apple.com/library/ios/documentation/EventHandling/Conceptual/EventHandlingiPhoneOS/motion_event_basics/motion_event_basics.html)
 ![](chapter-figures/figure-iphone-accelerometer.png)\

+TODO: Can I call this a triple?
+Math terminology, come to my rescue.
 An accelerometer measures x, y, z acceleration at points in time.
 Let's call one group of x, y, z coordinates at a point in time a triple.
 The sampling rate of the accelerometer, which can often be calibrated, determines the number of triples the accelerometer returns per second.
 For instance, an acceleroemeter with a sampling rate of 100 returns 100 x, y, z triples each second.
 Each x, y, z triple indicates the acceleration in each of the directions at that point in time.

 ## Let's Talk About a Walk

 When a person walks, they bounce slightly with each step.
 This bounce, if you are walking on Earth (or another big ball of mass floating in space) is always in the same direction as gravity.
 A pedometer can count steps by counting the number of bounces in the direction of gravity.

-Let's look at person walking with an iPhone held in the position depicted below.
+Let's look at person walking with smartphone containing an accelerometer held in the position depicted below.

 ![](chapter-figures/figure-xyz-normal.png)\